Mel Farr: Detroit Lions

-Farr was selected by the Detroit Lions in the first round, seventh overall pick, of the 1967 NFL Draft.
+Farr was selected by the Detroit Lions in the first round, seventh overall pick, of the 1967 NFL/AFL draft.
 As a rookie for the Lions in 1967, Farr rushed for 197 yards in a game against the Minnesota Vikings, totaled 1,177 yards from scrimmage, and ranked fifth in the NFL with 860 rushing yards.
 He led the Lions in both rushing yardage and with 39 receptions, and he was selected by the United Press International as the NFL Rookie of the Year.
 The Associated Press picked Farr as the Offensive Rookie of the Year and teammate Lem Barney as the Defensive Rookie of the Year.

-In October 1968, Farr was named by the AP as the NFL offensive player of the week after totaling 210 yards (138 rushing, 72 receiving) and scoring three touchdowns in a 28-10 victory over the Chicago Bears.
+In October 1968, Farr was named by the AP as the NFL offensive player of the week after totaling 210 yards (138 rushing, 72 receiving) and scoring three touchdowns in a 28–10 victory over the Chicago Bears.
 The following week, he set a club record with 29 carries, good for 145 rushing yards.
 He led the NFL with 490 rushing yards through the first six games of the 1968 season, but he was injured on the third play of the game against the San Francisco 49ers, missed five games, and underwent surgery on his left knee.
 He finished the 1968 season with 972 yards from scrimmage, 597 rushing and 375 receiving.
 His average of 66.3 rushing yards per game ranked fifth in the NFL in 1968.

 Farr returned from knee surgery in 1969, but he sustained a serious injury to his left knee in the fifth game of the season on a hit by Bennie McRae of the Chicago Bears.
 The injury snapped the inside ligament in half and was considered more serious than his 1968 injury.
 In five games during the 1968 season, Farr rushed for 245 yards on 58 carries.